-The Partnership Board sits at the top of the model and includes representation from relevant agencies and stakeholders from across the partnership.
-There will be a series of annual events/meetings for the partnership which will provide opportunities for multi-agency learning, scrutiny and challenge.
+The wider Partnership Board includes representation from relevant agencies and stakeholders from across the partnership.
+This group will meet twice a year ay learning events for the partnership and will discuss the strengths and weaknesses of the arrangements.

 Business Intelligence and QA Unit

 The safeguarding partners will be supported by a dedicated business support team who will organise multi-agency activity to audit, review, analyse, evaluate, scrutinize and challenge safeguarding arrangements and activity across the partnership.
 The Business function will also be responsible for publishing policies and procedures, providing multi-agency training and ensuring the partnership undertakes statutory reviews.

 This activity will include participation from children and young people, families, frontline professionals and the wider community.